 People around the world came to Google to get information on how they could participate in relief efforts.
 Their search queries were “how to help,” “How do I volunteer in Nepal?” and “Where can I donate to Nepal?”

 In the U.S, people searched a different kind of topic- the death of Freddie Gray, an African-American man who died on April 19 while in police custody in Baltimore.

-Government authorities imposed curfew to handle protesters who came down to the streets against the police brutality.
+Government authorities imposed a curfew to handle protesters who came down to the streets against police brutality.
 People were curious to know “Why is there a curfew in Baltimore?”, “What is the National Guard?” and how this had happened and took Google to find their answer.

-The match is cited as the “fight of the century” where two superheroes of the ring were ready to put their gloves on and people around the world typed to get an answer of the questions like “Where can I watch the Mayweather-Pacquiao fight?” and “How much will Mayweather make from the fight?
+The match is cited as the “fight of the century,” where two superheroes of the ring were ready to put their gloves on, and people around the world typed to get answers to the questions like “Where can I watch the Mayweather-Pacquiao fight?” and “How much will Mayweather make from the fight?

 Last week “Avengers 2: Age of Ultron” was released in theatres worldwide, and searchers turned their Google on to find information about their favorite superheroes and where to see them in theatres.
 As per a Google report, more than 500,000 searches people searched for the movie on Thursday.